ahallur10/Project-Showcase/Professional Experience/Health Requirement Dashboard/README.md

 <img width="1593" height="766" alt="image" src="https://github.com/user-attachments/assets/2434ab0f-925c-42c4-baaf-f570ac244699" />

 ---
 The Health Requirements Dashboard centralizes monitoring of medical and developmental health requirements for Head Start and Early Head Start students.
-Previously, the health coordinator's relied on multiple ChildPlus reports, re-running filters repeatedly and manually highlighting results which often resulted in working after hours.
+Previously, the health coordinators relied on multiple ChildPlus reports, re-running filters repeatedly and manually highlighting results which often resulted in working after hours.
 This dashboard replicates the database validation logic in Power BI and brings all requirements, programs, students and statuses into one place, enabling instant drilldowns by site, program, status, and requirement.

 **Impact:**
-- **Hours → minutes**: monitoring sessions reduced from multi-hour report runs to quick checks.
+- **Hours → minutes**: monitoring reduced from multi-hour report runs to quick checks.
-- ***80–90%* less manual work**: eliminated repeated report runs or manual tallies/highlighting.
+- ***80–90%* less manual work**: no repeated report runs or manual highlighting.
-- **Audit-friendly**: Built to match database's generated report numbers and totals, ensuring consistency, accuracy and reliability.
+- **Audit-friendly**: Built to match official report totals for consistency and reliability.

-> **Figure 2:** Supply Order Dashboard Detailed Report (sensitive information blurred)
+> **Figure 2:** Health Requirements Dashboard — Detailed View (sensitive information blurred)
 <img width="1702" height="791" alt="image" src="https://github.com/user-attachments/assets/dc57c774-f486-4f1d-aec7-ce616049558f" />

 ---

 ## 2. Methodology
-This project follows an **ELT workflow**: data extracted from a SQL Server and an Excel file, loaded into Power BI, transformed with Power Query, modeled with clean relationships, and displayed via DAX-driven visuals.
+This project follows an **ELT workflow**: **Extract** data from SQL Server and a SharePoint-hosted Excel lookup, **Load** into Power BI, then **Transform** with Power Query and DAX before modeling and visualization.

 ### 🟨🟩 **Extract & Load**